dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-15-introduction.md

     > ```

     > The FREE SKU (Stock Keeping Unit) has the following limitations.
-    > - Uses _shared infrastructure_ with web apps from other accounts.
+    > - _Shares virtual machines_ with web apps from other accounts.
     > - _No deployment slots_ for a staging environment.
     > - _No custom domains_ so only {appname}.azurewebsite.net is possible.
     > - _No scaling out_ to multiple instances to allow load balancing.

-1. Create a web app using the service plan with a unique name and NodeJs runtime.
+1. Create a web app, with arguments including service plan, unique name and NodeJs runtime.

     ```shell
     appname="webapp-demo-app-$RANDOM"
     az webapp create --name $appname --plan $planname --runtime "node|12-lts" --verbose
     ```
-    Results should return details of the new web app.
+    Results should include details of the new web app.

     > To recall the details of the web app.
     > ```